 The DT 1990 Pro is fairly light, weighing in at 370 grams without the cable.
 This, combined with the memory foam ear pads, should keep the headphones comfortable throughout long listening sessions.
 These ear pads are replaceable, and two types are included in the box: one favoring a more neutral sound, with the other providing a warmer sound and more bass.

 Choice doesn’t end with the ear pads.
 Two different cables are included — one coiled, and one straight.
 Both cables connect to the headphones using balanced mini-XLR connectors, with a gold-plated 3.5 mm mini stereo jack and included 1/4-inch adapter on the other end.
-A hard shell case is included so you can store the headphones while you’re on the move.
+A hard shell case is included so you can store the

 The Beyerdynamic DT 1990 Pro will sell for $600, and will be available worldwide in beginning in September.
 The company will be showing off the new headphones at IFA 2016 in Berlin from September 2 to 7.